-This bombed out building is just one of the many landmarks that gives a grim look at Berlin’s past and makes for a strong centerpiece if you’re looking to capture some history.
+This bombed outbuilding is just one of the many landmarks that give a grim look at Berlin’s past and makes for a strong centerpiece if you’re looking to capture some history.

 Recommended time to allow for photographing Kaiser Wilhelm Memorial Church: 30 minutes

-We stumbled on to Gendermenmarkt accidentally; it was not on our radar as one of the best photo spots in Berlin, but are glad we found it.
+We stumbled on to Gendarmenmarkt accidentally; it was not on our radar as one of the best photo spots in Berlin, but are glad we found it.

-Recommended time to allow for photographing Gendermenmarkt/ Deutscher Dom: 45 minutes
+Recommended time to allow for photographing Gendarmenmarkt/ Deutscher Dom: 45 minutes